KPERS 3 Benefits Members hired January 1, 2015 and after.

 Your contributions are just one part of the funding that pays for your retirement benefit.
 Where does the rest come from?
 Employer contributions and KPERS investment returns.

 Your age and the amount of service you have determines when you can retire.
 The minimum age and service requirements differ between membership groups.

 |5 Years of Service||10 Year of Service||30 Years of Service|

 At retirement, both your contribution account balance and your retirement credits are used to calculate your lifetime monthly benefit, along with some actuarial factors.

 Benefit Payment Options

-The base benefit is the 10-year life certain option.
+The base benefit is a 10-year life certain option.
 With a life-certain option, you will receive a monthly benefit for life.
 But, if you die within 10 years of retirement, your beneficiary will receive the same benefit for the rest of the 10-year period.
 Benefits are guaranteed for at least 10 years, no matter who receives them.
 And you will receive a benefit for life, no matter what.
 You can also choose a 5-year or 15-year life-certain option.
 They work the same way.

 Cost-of-Living Adjustment (COLA)